Western Australia Party: Ideology and positions

-The Western Australia Party promoted itself as a centrist alternative to the major parties.
-Where decisions are made based on what's in the best interests of Western Australia as opposed to party ideology.
-As such the party has a wide array of political ideas with members coming from many other political parties.
+The Western Australia Party has promoted itself as a centrist alternative to the major parties.

-The party's centrist image was reinforced through preferences.
-The party always used a split-ticket system of preferencing, and at the 2019 federal election, the party's preferences were the most evenly split of any political party in Australia.
+The party's centrist image is reinforced through preferences.
+The party has always used a split-ticket system of preferencing, and at the 2019 federal election, the party's preferences were the most evenly split of any political party in Australia.

-Throughout its history, the party held policies to change taxation laws in Western Australia.
-Including a 100% per capita share of the G.S.T., removing payroll and capital gains tax, and the removal of fringe benefits tax.
-Further policies include reform to the Western Australian Family Court and Local Government Systems.
+Throughout its history, the party has held policies to change advocating tax reform in Western Australia, including a 100% per capita share of the G.S.T., removing payroll and capital gains tax, and the removal of fringe benefits tax.
+Further policies included reform to the Western Australian Family Court and local government.

 In 2023 the Party endorsed the No vote during the 2023 Australian Indigenous Voice referendum.